 Six tips for buying a home in a seller’s market

 You’ve decided it’s time to buy a home.
-Perhaps it’s your first house — or maybe you want a bigger place to accommodate your growing family, a dedicated area for remote learning — or you need a home office.
+Perhaps it’s your first house — or maybe you want a bigger place to accommodate your growing family, or you need a home office.
 You may even want to downsize or relocate to a new area.
-Interest rates are historically low, which is the good news.
+Interest rates are low, which is the good news.
 But home inventory is low, too, which means there are currently more buyers than sellers.
 So how can you find and purchase your dream home in today’s competitive seller’s market?

 Being prepared and being ready to act fast are keys to success when buying in a seller’s market.
 These six tips can help put you in the best position to get your offer accepted.